d3dileep/Machine-Learning/sentiment_analysis/README.md

 # Sentiment-Analysis

-In this project a Linear support vector classifier aims to predict whether a  review conveys a positive or a negative sentiment.
+In this project a Linear support vector classifier aims to predict whether a  sentences convey a positive or a negative sentiment.

 ## Getting Started